fshowalter/movielog/reviews/0091-blood-rage-1987.md

 venue_notes: 2018 | Arrow Video | 1080p
 ---

 It’s Thanksgiving in Jacksonville, Florida.
 Terry’s twin brother--institutionalized since childhood for a brutal hatchet murder--returns to the family’s garden apartment home.
-This causes Terry--who _actually_ committed the murder--to snap and go on a killing rampage.
+This causes Terry--who _actually_ committed the murder--to embark on a killing rampage.

 <!-- end -->